Legal jargon is something we all love to hate, but at the end of the day, it’s really not as complicated as it all sounds.

-An example of an oft-unheard of legal term is Executor (pronounced: ‘Exec-Queue-Tore’).
-And in the context of Australian Succession Law, it is a title given to the person in charge of a deceased person’s Estate.
+One such example is 'Executor' (pron. ‘exec-queue-tore’).
+In the context of Australian Succession Law, it is a title given to the person in charge of a deceased person’s Estate.

 When making your Will, the first thing you’re asked to do is select your Executor.
-Your nominated Executor will be the person who ensures that your wishes are carried out under your Will.
+This will be the person who ensures that your wishes are carried out under your Will.

 Generally an Executor is a trusted person, often a close family member, partner, or friend, to whom you feel would best manage the distribution of your Estate.
 There are some key responsibilities attached to being an Executor, some of which include:

 Applying for Probate.

 Preserving and gathering assets of the deceased person’s Estate;